OrchardCMS/OrchardDoc/Documentation/Adding-custom-settings.markdown

 This class overrides the `ContentDefinitionEditorEventsBase` which defines two overridable methods:
 `TypePartEditor` and `TypePartEditorUpdate`.
-The first one gets called when the edit form is being rendered and the second one when the edit form data gets posted.
+The first one gets called when the edit form is being rendered (GET) and the second one when the edit form data gets posted (POST).
-Unlike the generic content part drivers, this class is not bound to the specific content type (as the content types are just a text names for a collection of parts), so each of the methods we just defined will be called for every content type and for every part.
+Unlike the generic content part drivers, this class is not bound to the specific content type (as the content types are just a list of names for a collection of parts), so each of the methods we just defined will be called for every content type and for every part.
-This is why the `yield break` statement at the beginning of each is needed: to filter only the ones containing the part we need, `ShareBarPart`.
+This is why the `yield break` statement is used - to filter only the ones containing the part we need, `ShareBarPart`.

 By convention, as shown in the TypePartEditorUpdate method, settings should be named as `<prefix>.<propertyName>` when passing to `builder.WithSetting(...)`,